How to Sell Digital Products in 2026: A Step-by-Step Guide for Creators

 Packaging Your Product to Look Premium

 Presentation matters.
 A polished, professional look screams high value and makes your pricing feel like a no-brainer.
-This is what we call "packaging."
-It’s about elevating your offer from a simple file into a premium product experience.
+Here are 3 actionable tips for premium packaging:

 1. Create Eye-Catching Mockups: Don’t just show a flat image of your ebook cover.
 Use a mockup tool (many are available in Canva!) to display your product on a 3D book image, a laptop screen, or a smartphone.
 This helps people visualize themselves using it.